hoistping/roblox-sf-scripts-/README.md

 # roblox-sf-scripts-
 made by allfx / 144I8 / heartyhu. ddd/#2467 to DM.
-this is a script used back in the day.
-2019/2020 auto duels hbe script. should work in other games, but its resizing humanoids so doesn't bypass.
+these scripts are old. but gold. should work in other games, but its resizing ; so doesn't bypass.